Docs

 Audits of reputable companies and DAO member peer reviews are the first mitigation to smart contract exploits.

-The protocol also uses a circuit breaker to limit the extent of losses from exploits to 15%.
+The protocol also uses a to limit the extent of losses from exploits to 15%.

 Audits will be added to this page before launch.